Lagrangian and Multisymplectic Descriptions of Classical Fields: A Connection in the Momentum Representation: Scope of the MHF: the Classical Dirac Field

 where

 with spinors $\xi_{ij}$, $i=1,2,3$, having the role of coupling constants of the $j$-th point particle with the field.
-Thus, point particles interact with the classical Dirac field through three different mechanisms\footnote{The Lagrangian density in Eq. (\ref{IntDiracSca}) is not related to the coupling term used in quantum field theory for describing the interaction between photons and 1/2-spin fermions.}.
+As a result, point particles interact with the classical Dirac field through three different mechanisms\footnote{The Lagrangian density in Eq. (\ref{IntDiracSca}) is not related to the coupling term used in quantum electrodynamics for describing the interaction between photons and 1/2-spin fermions.}.

-The direct application of Eq. (\ref{MultiMomentumDef}) results in two generalized momenta for the classical Dirac field that are given by
+The direct application of Eq. (\ref{MultiMomentumDef}) results in two multisymplectic momenta for the classical Dirac field that are given by

 and its Dirac-conjugate.
-These generalized momenta have a completely different nature than those previously obtained since they are proportional to the fields themselves.
-Therefore, Eq. (\ref{MultMomDirac1}), rather than a definition, is constriction of the system that establishes a relation between fields and generalized momenta.
-As a result, the de Donder-Weyl function for the classical Dirac field must be deduced via the method of Lagrange multipliers, such that
+These momenta have a completely different nature than those previously obtained, since the former ones are proportional to the fields themselves.
+Thus, Eq. (\ref{MultMomDirac1}), rather than a definition, represents a primary constraint in phase space that relates fields to multisymplectic momenta:

-where we have introduced the undetermined spinor multiplier $\chi_{\mu}$.
-Consequently, covariant Hamilton's equations in Eqs. (\ref{EqHamiltonPi}) imply equations